gnachman/iTerm2/tests/esctest/README.txt

 The tested set of control sequences are documented somewhat tersely at this URL: http://invisible-island.net/xterm/ctlseqs/ctlseqs.html

-The official documentation is here: http://www.vt100.net/docs/vt510-rm/.
+The official documentation for DEC-supported escape sequences is here: http://www.vt100.net/docs/vt510-rm/.

 All tests are automatic; no user interaction is required.
 As a consequence, some control sequences cannot be tested.
 For example, it is impossible to examine the color of a particular cell, so color-setting control sequences are not testable.
-The character value of a cell is testable.
-That along with cursor position forms the bulk of the tests.
+The character value of a cell is testable, as are various window attributes, and cursor position; these form the bulk of the tests.

 Usage
 -----